reduxjs/redux/packages/action-listener-middleware/README.md

 })
 ```

 The `listenerApi.unsubscribe` method may be used at any time, and will remove the listener from handling any future actions.
 As an example, you could create a one-shot listener by unconditionally calling `unsubscribe()` in the body - it would run the first time the relevant action is seen, and then immediately stop and not handle any future actions.
+(The middleware actually uses this technique internally for the `take/condition` methods)

 ### Writing Async Workflows with Conditions

 One of the great strengths of both sagas and observables is their support for complex async workflows, including stopping and starting behavior based on specific dispatched actions.
 However, the weakness is that both require mastering a complex API with many unique operators (effects methods like `call()` and `fork()` for sagas, RxJS operators for observables), and both add a significant amount to application bundle size.

-While this middleware is _not_ at all meant to fully replace those, it has some ability to implement long-running async workflows as well.
+While the listener middleware is _not_ meant to fully replace sagas or observables, it does provide a carefully chosen set of APIs to implement long-running async workflows as well.

 Listeners can use the `condition` and `take` methods in `listenerApi` to wait until some action is dispatched or state check is met.
 The `condition` method is directly inspired by [the `condition` function in Temporal.io's workflow API](https://docs.temporal.io/docs/typescript/workflows/#condition) (credit to [@swyx](https://twitter.com/swyx) for the suggestion!), and `take` is inspired by [the `take` effect from Redux-Saga](https://redux-saga.js.org/docs/api#takepattern).